Unifying abstract inexact convergence theorems and block coordinate variable metric iPiano: Introduction

-Another possibility to accelerate descent methods (instead of using a variable metric) are so-called inertial methods.
-In convex optimization inertial or overrelaxation methods are known to be optimal \cite{Nest04}.
-Although it is hard to obtain sharp lower complexity bounds in the non-convex setting, hence to argue about optimal methods, experiment indicate that inertial algorithms are favorable.
-In \cite{OCBP14,Ochs15} an extension of inertial gradient descent (also known as Heavy-ball method or gradient descent with momentum), which includes an additional non-smooth term in the objective function alike forward--backward splitting, is analyzed in the KL framework.
-The proposed algorithm is called iPiano and shows good performance in applications.
-An abstract convergence theorem is proved that reveals similarities to the one in \cite{ABS13}, however requires to consider three iterates at the same time instead of only the current and preceding one.
-In \cite{Ochs15,BCL15} the original problem class \enquote{non-smooth convex plus smooth non-convex} was extended to \enquote{non-smooth non-convex plus smooth non-convex}.
-See \cite{BC15} for a slight variant of this algorithm.
-The algorithm iPiano relies on a hyperparameter that has the advantage of an explicit construction of feasible step sizes, which is not considered in \cite{BC15,BCL15} where pure existence of feasible step sizes is asserted. \cite{BCL15} considers Bregman proximity functions in the update step.
-A variable metric method has not been proposed yet.
-The inertial term of the algorithm complicates the change of parameters or step sizes, thus in \cite{OCBP14} the hyperparameter was required to be stationary after a finite number of iterations.
-Though it is not a severe restriction in practice, in this paper the issue is resolved and even a variable metric (whose convergence need not be inferred a priori) can be used.
-The abstract convergence theorem that we prove in this paper reveals the extension of variable metric iPiano to a block coordinate variable metric version more or less for free---it operates like PALM but with inertial term and a variable metric.
-The block coordinate updates are required to be essentially cyclic, i.e., the ordering of the updates is arbitrary up to the restriction that each block must be updated infinitely often.
+Another possibility to accelerate descent methods (instead of using a variable metric) are so-called \emph{inertial methods}.
+In convex optimization, some inertial or overrelaxation methods are known to be optimal \cite{Nest04}.
+Although it is hard to obtain sharp lower complexity bounds in the non-convex setting, hence to argue about optimal methods, experiments show a favorable performance of inertial algorithms.
+In \cite{OCBP14} an extension of inertial gradient descent (also known as \emph{Heavy-ball method} or gradient descent with momentum), which includes an additional non-smooth term in the objective function alike forward--backward splitting, is analyzed in the KL framework.
+The proposed algorithm is called \emph{iPiano} and shows good performance in applications.
+An earlier subsequential convergence proof of Polyak's Heavy-ball method \cite{Polyak64} without the KL inequality for smooth non-convex functions is proposed in \cite{ZK93}.
+In \cite{Ochs15,BCL15} the original problem class \enquote{non-smooth convex plus smooth non-convex} in \cite{OCBP14} was extended to \enquote{non-smooth non-convex plus smooth non-convex}.
+In \cite{BCL15} also (smooth and strongly convex) Bregman proximity functions are used in the update step.
+See \cite{BC15} for a variant of this algorithm.
+A block coordinate version of iPiano or an \emph{inertial variant of the proximal alternating linearized minimization} method was recently proposed as iPALM in \cite{PS16}.
+A variable metric version of iPiano and iPALM ---\emph{block coordinate variable metric iPiano}---is proposed in this paper.
+The accelerated method in \cite{LL15} is based on an \emph{extrapolation} of the gradient alike Nesterov's proximal gradient method instead of an inertial term.
+Liang et al. \cite{LFP16} pursue a unifying approach of the preceding methods by a \emph{generic multi-step method}.
+All of these inertial methods share the property that the sufficient decrease condition holds for a Lyapunov function instead of the actual objective function.